 Duke University in North Carolina

 It has a research center, called Duke Blockchain Lab, focused on studying ad hoc technology.
 The institution offers its Blockchain and Innovation course free of charge.
-Information provided to students includes basics of decentralized technology and its applications.
+Information provided to students includes the basics of decentralized technology and its applications.

 Duke’s Innovation and Cryptocurrencies programs provide insight into: